mardeltri/RoboND-Kinematics-Project/README.md

 ![alt text][TransformMatrix]

-Transformation matrices can be calculated replacing the variables by its numerical values expressed in DH parameters table.
-Trigonometric relations has been taken into account to simplify the equations.
+Transformation matrices can be calculated replacing variables by their numerical values expressed in the DH parameters table.
+Trigonometric relations have been taken into account to simplify the equations.

 ![alt text][TransformMatrices]